Open the Fishes of Minnesota Mapper

-Map Tab-- Displays the fish occurrences data according to your Filter criteria; the map automatically refreshes with changes in Filter criteria and turning layers on/off
+Displays the fish occurrences data according to your Filter criteria; the Map automatically refreshes with Filter criteria changes and turns layers on/off.

 - Turn on layers of interest.

 - Note: The Fish data: Occurrences layer must be turned on to see species distributions.
-The maximum number of fish records that can be displayed in the map window is 100,000.
-Use filters to reduce the number of records.
-If records still exceed 100,000, zoom into the map to display a portion of the records.
+The maximum number of fish records displayed in the map window is 100,000.
+Use filters to reduce the number of forms.
+If records still exceed 100,000, zoom into the Map to display a portion of the records.

-- Use Map Icons to pan and zoom around the map.
-Click the Zoom to Full Extent icon to return to statewide extent.
+- Use Map Icons to pan and zoom around the Map.
+Click the Zoom to Full Extent icon to return to a statewide extent.

 - Layers of interest must be turned on; you may need to zoom in to identify a lake or stream.